 - June 2020 Baby Expenses – $503 Saved

 - July 2020 Baby Budget – $722 Saved

 Here is a breakdown of our baby spending this month:

 Since we are stuck at home, this month I decided to get serious about cloth diapering.
 I had dabbled in cloth diapers previously and it seemed like a good enough pandemic hobby to practice them more.

 If you buy new, the money savings potential of cloth diapers compared to generic disposables is pretty mixed.
 That said, cloth diapers can save you money if they’re bought used or if they’re used for multiple children.
 Check out this guide for more on how to buy cloth diapers used.

 I turned to Facebook for my secondhand cloth diapers.
-I found some great deals and got over 50 diapers, about 30 inserts and prefolds, 2 wet bags, 1 cloth diaper pail liner, and some miscellaneous accessories for $65.
+I found some great deals and got over 50 diapers, about 30 inserts and prefolds, 2 wet bags, 1 cloth diaper pail liner, and some miscellaneous accessories.
 Were I to buy all this retail, I would have spent nearly $400.

 Related Post: How Much Does It Cost to Launder Cloth Diapers?

 These came in bundles so it was actually more diapers than I needed.
 I’ve started reselling some to recoup my money; I’ve already recouped about $40 that will appear in next month’s baby expense report.

 I also spent $15 on only one diaper.
 Even though it was bought secondhand, that is actually more expensive than buying new.
 I got it for my son’s first birthday cake photos so I felt okay about a little splurge.